 Northern Campaign of 1777 Primary Sources

-preparatory sketch for The Funeral of General Fraser at Saratoga, by John Graham (1754-1817)
+preparatory painting for The Funeral of General Fraser at Saratoga, by John Graham (1754-1817)

 National Army Museum